All Categories

 Drop Head Support

-Head Drop Syndrome has many different causes.
-It describes a lack of head control, where the head drops forward and is associated with numerous conditions.
+The cap provides an attractive and alternative method to the band support.
+A stylish baseball cap comes with a band system that is applied in a similar manner to the band.
+It offers all the benefits and functionality as the band, providing an individual with head drop syndrome a support that will provide shade along with independence while walking, driving, etc. Head Drop Syndrome describes a lack of head control, where the head drops forward and is associated with numerous conditions.
 It can have a significant impact on affected individuals regarding quality of life as it can result in considerably restricted activities of daily life, including socializing and performing daily activities.

 *